Croatia Work Culture

 - Greetings: A firm, brief handshake backed by friendly eye contact.
 Titles and surnames to begin with, until the hosts suggest moving to first names.
 Wait to be shown where to sit at the table as a place is likely reserved for you

-- Business Cards: Exchanged normally without the ritual applying in Asian business settings
+- Business Cards: Exchanged normally without any ritual

 - Dress Codes: Smart, neat, and tidy